Understanding Sales Capacity Planning and Modeling: A Comprehensive Guide with Template

 - Rep OTE Compensation: On target earnings (OTE) refers to compensation for sales reps when they meet 100% of quota.
 This driver includes both base salaries and commissions.

 - Bookings to OTE Ratio: A multiple (or rate of return) on the first year bookings production to OTE of sales reps.
-A common multiple target for SaaS businesses is between 3.0x and 5.0x.
+A common multiple target for SaaS companies is between 3.0x and 5.0x.

 - Percent Forecasted Attainment: Sales rep attainment to bookings quota.
 Finance teams typically model multiple scenarios, including 80%, 100%, and 120% to quota.
-But 80% is the usual guideline for attainment to ensure companies hit top-line targets.
+But 80% is the usual guideline for attainment to ensure companies hit top-line revenue targets.

 - Existing Ramped Reps: The number of fully ramped sales reps on staff as of the model start date.